clovenbradshaw-ctrl/ikey4/README.md

 ## Internationalization

-The interface includes a built-in language selector that loads translations from `TRANSLATION_TERMS.md`.
+The interface includes a built-in language selector that loads translations from `translations.json`.
 Available languages include English, Español, العربية, Kurdî, Af‑Soomaali, and 中文.
-The selection is stored locally and applied without relying on Google Translate.
+The selection is stored locally and applied without using external translation services.

 ## Favorite Apps